Simon Mensing

-Simon Ross Mensing (born 27 June 1982) is a German-born English professional footballer who plays as a centre back.
+Simon Ross Mensing (born 27 June 1982) is a German former professional footballer who played as a centre back.

 During his career Mensing has played for 10 different clubs, including spells with Wimbledon in England; Stenhousemuir, Clyde, St Johnstone, Motherwell, Hamilton Academical, Greenock Morton, Raith Rovers, Livingston and Airdrieonians in Scotland; and Atlanta Silverbacks and Carolina RailHawks in America.

 Club career

 Clyde

 In 2001, Mensing joined Clyde on loan from Wimbledon.
 He quickly became a regular in his right back role, and won the Young Player of the Year award in his first season.
 He joined Clyde permanently in May 2002.
 Mensing became a huge fans favourite, with his aggressive style of play and was given the nickname "Gunter" due to his German roots.
 His versatility was also an important feature of his game, playing in every defensive role, as well as midfield on several occasions, and occasionally as a striker.